-Connections: A mode allowing you to view and create connections between modules
+Connect: A mode allowing you to view and create connections between modules.

 *For more information about Connections and Dimensions, see Modes.

-3D Preview: View your board as a to-scale 3D model
+3D View: View your board as a to-scale 3D model.

-Show Price: Get a cost estimate for your working design
+Price: Get a cost estimate for your working design.

-3. My Account, Designed in Gumstix, and Community Tabs
+Tabs: My Account, Designed in Gumstix, Community, and Shared with Me

 Designed by Gumstix